biancafrancini/Landing-page-chat-app/README.md

 # Landing-page-chat-app

-A simple and animated landing page for desktop & mobile.
+A simple and animated landing page for a messaging app called Flyer.
+Designed for desktop & mobile. 🙌🏻

 Built using: